logo

 They are sexually dimorphic.

-Being sexually dimorphic means that the males are different from the females in terms of color, structure, or size.
-As you have seen the differences in the two sexes, then it is obvious that this kind of species is sexually dimorphic though both have strong pink feet and large claws.
+Being sexually dimorphic means that males differ from females in terms of color, structure, or size.
+As you have seen the differences between the two sexes, it is evident that this species is sexually dimorphic, though both have strong pink feet and large claws.

 They are sexually dimorphic.